kgourgou/raggler/README.md

 echo "RAGGLER_DIR=/path/to/your/files" > .env
 ```

 The first time you run raggler.py, it will take a while to index your files.
-After that, it should be pretty fast as the language-model will be cached locally as a pickle file.
-Your index will also be saved locally as a pickle file for fast retrieval.
-All of that will be stored under `data/`.
+Your index will also be saved locally as a pickle file for fast retrieval under `data/`.

 A few pointers:

-1. You don't need to refresh the index every time, but it also won't happen automatically when the files change.
+1. You don't need to refresh the index every time (except if your files have changed), but it also won't happen automatically when the files change.
 2. You can use the `--show_context` flag to see the context of the answer.

 ### As a library

-You can also use Raggler as a library; see the corresponding notebook in `notebooks/`.
+You can also use raggler as a library; see `notebooks/`.

 ## Development